-- Within the framework of the planning scheme review, investigate localities with opportunities for the rationalisation of "centre" zoned land through rezoning.
-Localities to be investigated include: - Northern Gympie Strip District Centre Duke Street between Alfred Street and Iron Street. - Gympie Town Centre Calton Terrace and Young Street. - District Centre land along the Highway north of Rose Street: - Kilkivan examine land to the west of Hall Street and the east of Park Street for potential rezoning for non-centres based uses, to encourage consolidation in the longer term. - Imbil Review opportunities for rezoning of sites for centres-based uses.
+Within the framework of the planning scheme review, investigate localities with opportunities for the rationalisation of "centre" zoned land through rezoning.
+Localities to be investigated include:

+- Northern Gympie Strip District Centre Duke Street between Alfred Street and Iron Street. - Gympie Town Centre Calton Terrace and Young Street. - District Centre land along the Highway north of Rose Street. - Kilkivan examine land to the west of Hall Street and the east of Park Street for potential rezoning for non-centres based uses, to encourage consolidation in the longer term. - Imbil Review opportunities for rezoning of sites for centres-based uses.

-Issue 2: Development of ohe Centres Network
+Issue 2: Development of the Centres Network

 - The Gympie Retail and Commercial Needs Study identifies a range of opportunities for retail and commercial development at a centre network level and includes specific recommendations for finer grain planning exercises for relevant precincts. - Larger scale offices should be directed to the principal centre (Gympie's CBD).
-Larger scale retail (such as department and discount department stores) should occur within the principal or major centres, while full line supermarkets are directed to district centres and above. - The centres hierarchy should not be compromised by inappropriate out of centre development.
+Larger scale retail (such as department and discount department stores) should occur within the principal or major centres, while full line supermarkets are directed to district centres and above. - Consistent with the above approach and to recognise the existing pattern of higher order retailing it is proposed to rezone the site of Goldfields Shopping Centre and Gympie Central Shopping Centre to "principal centre".
+These sites are currently zoned "district centre" but are in fact the major retail hubs for Gympie. - Consideration has also been given to the future zoning of the area bounded by River Road, Hyne Street and Rose Street, (the area from Aldi to Hungry Jacks).
+A principal centre zoning over this land would recognise its significance as an entry point to the town and provide an incentive for flood tolerant redevelopment. - Further north along River Road (Bruce Highway) Lot 100 (6492m) and Lot 3 (1.3Ha), both owned by the DTMR are currently zoned as "district centre".
+It is proposed to rezone these lots as open space to reflect the significant flooding constraints that affect the land. - The centres hierarchy should not be compromised by inappropriate out of centre development.